excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 ### 📚 Library

 The library was [first implemented](https://github.com/excalidraw/excalidraw/pull/1787) by [petehunt](https://github.com/petehunt).
-Later after adding support for saving the library as a file, we eventually introduced a public directory for libraries.
+Later, after adding support for exporting the library to a file, we eventually introduced a public directory for libraries.
 Visit [libraries.excalidraw.com](https://libraries.excalidraw.com) for more.

 ### 📊 Excalicharts